 - Whisk together all cookie ingredients in a bowl.

 - Pour mixture into pan and pat down evenly into the sides and corners.

 - Bake 7-11 minutes or until golden brown.
 Allow to cool.
 Meanwhile, make the caramel...

 - Combine all caramel ingredients in a small saucepan, and cook over medium heat for 2-3 minutes, stirring frequently.

 - Turn off heat and allow to cool at least 10 minutes.

 - Spread caramel layer evenly over cookie layer and place in the freezer until hardened, about 1 hour.

 - Once first layers are hardened, combine all chocolate ingredients in a small saucepan.
-Cook over medium-low heat for 2-3 minutes, stirring frequently until chocolate is melted and smooth.
+Heat over medium-low for 2-3 minutes, stirring frequently until chocolate is melted and smooth.
 Do not burn!

 - Pour chocolate layer evenly over the top and place in refrigerator about 10 minutes.